vosmont/Vera-Plugin-ZiGateGateway/README.md

 Designed for [Vera Control, Ltd.](http://getvera.com) Home Controllers (UI7).

-[ZiGate](http://zigate.fr) is a universal ZigBee gateway for smarthome.
+This plugin is a gateway to [ZiGate](http://zigate.fr), and brings compatibility with the ZigBee network.